Spinal cord stroke: Surgical decompression

 The goal of treatment in an acute situation is to relieve pressure on the spinal cord.
 Several case studies show a substantial link between the time from bleeding to surgical decompression and neurological outcome, with the greatest results coming from individuals who had surgery within 12 hours after symptom onset.
 Therefore, surgical decompression should be undertaken as soon as possible to limit neurological injury.

 Administration of large dose corticosteroids

 While waiting for surgery, high-dose corticosteroids were administered in the acute phase.
 It could reduce oedema and secondary cord compression.

 Reversal of anticoagulation

 As anticoagulation treatment with warfarin or heparin has been linked to spontaneous haematomyelia, reversal anticoagulation is used to reduce the risk of bleeding by using suitable antidotes.
 Protamine is used to reverse heparin and low-molecular-weight heparin.
 Vitamin K is a reversal agent for warfarin.

 Prognosis

-It is possible that spinal cord ischaemia patients have a full recovery.
-Although the mortality rate after spinal cord ischaemia is relatively high (23%), 58% of the survivors were ambulating with or without gait assistance at their final follow-up appointment.
-Patients with total paraplegia and sensory loss at nadir can, however, progress significantly over months to years.
+Full recovery is possible for spinal cord ischaemia patients.
+Although the mortality rate after spinal cord ischaemia is relatively high (23%), 58% of survivors ambulated with or without gait assistance at their final follow-up appointment.
+Patients with total paraplegia and sensory loss at nadir can nevertheless experience significant progress over months to years.